Tooth decay results from bacteria that live in plaque, causing damage to your teeth, which leads to cavities, abscesses, and tooth loss.Â

 Damage to Your Pulp

-It is essential to take care of any tooth decay before reaching the pulp as the treatment is complex.
-Usually, a root canal is the best treatment for damaged pulp. Â
+Taking care of any tooth decay before reaching the pulp is essential as the treatment is complex.
+Usually, a root canal is the best treatment for damaged pulp.

 This entails removing the damaged pulp and cleaning out the cavity.
-A crown is placed afterward to strengthen the tooth.Â
+A crown is placed afterward to strengthen the tooth.

 Abscess